dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Previous/Notes.md

 jeremy@previous.htb

-*this box is running next-js is gonna have shit to do with it*
+*this box is running next-js is gonna have  to do with it*

 http%3A%2F%2Flocalhost%3A3000%2Fdocs
 http://localhost:3000/docs

 *interesting callback redirects to localhost if /api but get prompted to login*